 Our team also learned that when it comes to reflectivity, more is not always better.
 Blinding shine can be, well, blinding.
 And it doesn’t necessarily help drivers identify you on the road.
 Instead, reflectivity is most powerful when it maps to key areas of the human body.

-Finally, our research took into account that car headlights point down and to the right.
-So high-visibility features are most effective on a runner’s lower body.
+Finally, our research considered that car headlights point down and to the right.
+So high-visibility features are highly effective on a runner’s lower body.

 These findings lit the way for our Run Visible Collection.